Indian Americans: Terminology

-In the Americas, the term "Indian" had historically been used to describe indigenous people since European colonization in the 15th century.
+In the Americas, the term "Indians" had historically been used to describe indigenous people since European colonization in the 15th century.
 Qualifying terms such as "American Indian" and "East Indian" were and still are commonly used in order to avoid ambiguity.
 The U.S. government has since coined the term "Native American" in reference to the indigenous people of the United States, but terms such as "American Indian" remain among indigenous as well as non-indigenous populations.
-Since the 1980s, Indian Americans have been categorized as "Asian Indian" (within the broader subgroup of Asian American) by the United States Census Bureau.
+Since the 1980s, Indian Americans have been categorized as "Asian Indian" (within the broader subgroup of Asian American) by the U.S. Census Bureau.

-While "East Indian" remains in use, the term "Indian" and "South Asian" is often chosen instead for academic and governmental purposes.
-Indian Americans are included in the census grouping of "South Asian Americans", which includes Bangladeshi Americans, Bhutanese Americans, Maldivian Americans, Nepalese Americans, Pakistani Americans, and Sri Lankan Americans.
+While "East Indian" remains in use, the terms "Indian" and "South Asian" are often chosen instead for academic and governmental purposes.
+Indian Americans are included in the census grouping of South Asian Americans, which includes Bangladeshi Americans, Bhutanese Americans, Indo-Caribbean Americans, Maldivian Americans, Nepalese Americans, Pakistani Americans, and Sri Lankan Americans.

 History

 Pre-1800

 Beginning in the 17th century, members of the East India Company would bring Indian servants to the American colonies.
 There were also some East Indian slaves in the United States during the American colonial era.
 In particular, court records from the 1700s indicate a number of "East Indians" were held as slaves in Maryland and Delaware.
-Upon freedom, they are said to have blended into the free African-American population - considered "Mulattos".
+Upon freedom, they are said to have blended into the free African American population, considered "mulattoes".

 19th century

-In 1850, the federal census of St. Johns County, Florida, listed a 40-year-old draftsman named John Dick whose birthplace was listed as "Hindostan", living in city of St. Augustine.
+In 1850, the federal census of St. Johns County, Florida, listed a 40-year-old draftsman named John Dick, whose birthplace was listed as "Hindostan", living in city of St. Augustine.
 His race is listed as white, suggesting he was of British descent.

-By 1900, there were more than two thousand Indian Sikhs living in the United States, primarily in California.
-(At least one scholar has set the level lower, finding a total of 716 Indian immigrants to the U.S. between 1820 and 1900.)
+By 1900, there were more than 2,000 Indian Sikhs living in the United States, primarily in California.
+At least one scholar has set the level lower, finding a total of 716 Indian immigrants to the U.S. between 1820 and 1900.
 Emigration from India was driven by difficulties facing Indian farmers, including the challenges posed by the colonial land tenure system for small landowners, and by drought and food shortages, which worsened in the 1890s.
 At the same time, Canadian steamship companies, acting on behalf of Pacific coast employers, recruited Sikh farmers with economic opportunities in British Columbia.

-The presence of Indians in the U.S. also helped develop interest in Eastern religions in the US and would result in its influence on American philosophies such as transcendentalism.
-Swami Vivekananda arriving in Chicago at the World's Fair led to the establishment of the Vedanta Society.
+The presence of Indians in the U.S. also helped develop interest in Eastern religions in the U.S. and would result in its influence on American philosophies such as transcendentalism.
+Swami Vivekananda arriving in Chicago at the World's Fair in 1893 led to the establishment of the Vedanta Society.